Pherokung/journal-backend-service/README.md

 # Journal Backend Service

 This is the backend service for the Journal App, built with Next.js (App Router), TypeScript, and MongoDB.
-It provides RESTful API endpoints for user authentication and journal entry management, and includes a robust suite of Jest unit/integration tests.
+It provides RESTful API endpoints for user authentication and journal entry management, including support for tags on journal entries.
+The service also includes a robust suite of Jest unit/integration tests.

 ---